mlua-rs/rlua/README.md

 See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.

+## API Stability or lack thereof

+This library is very much Work In Progress, so there may be a lot of API churn.
+I will try to follow a pre-1.0 semver (if such a thing exists), but that means there will just be a large number of API bumps.

 ## Safety

 My *goal* is complete safety, it should not be possible to cause undefined